sta237/rlesson06/README.md

-# R Exercises for Lecture 04
+# R Exercises for Lecture 06

-Prepared for STA237: Probability, Statistics, and Data Analysis I- Summer 2021.
+Prepared for STA237: Probability, Statistics, and Data Analysis I.